utunga/thankful/doc/whitepaper.md

 At this point, no claim can be made that games built on top of this framework can achieve these objectives, but these objectives are still noted for the record.

-#### Assumption of 'commodity money'
+#### Regardiong the assumption of 'commodity money'

-In the following, I assume 'a-priori' the existence of 'tokens' or reserves that 'hold value'.
-These tokens could include bitcoin, crypto tokens, pre-authorized credit card transactions, or claims on bank credit, but could also be purely 'fictive' tokens.
-In the below when I refer to 'hard' currency I mean this to include all specie, M1, and (especially) any widely accepted crypto tokens.
-I consider these to be 'gold like' or 'commodity based' money.
+In the following, I assume 'a-priori' the existence of 'hard currency' tokens or reserves that 'hold value'.
+These tokens could include bitcoin, crypto tokens, pre-authorized credit card transactions, or claims on bank credit.

-This may seem contradictory to the objectives above, but for the discussion to proceed it is easier to assume these tokens exist.
-However, having once we have advanced the discussion to a certain point it should become clear that it would be possible - in certain types of game and if desired - to do away with the value holding tokens in various games and replace these with purely fictive (made up inside of the game) tokens for measurement of value.
-This is a bit like pulling up the ladder into an airship - at some point it is necessary to demonstrate that airship would be lighter than air - but in this case it is easier, first, to explain how it works while the air ship sitting on top of an existing building.
+For the discussion to proceed it was easier to assume these tokens exist.
+However, once we have advanced the discussion to a certain point it will become clear that it would also be possible - in certain types of game and only if desired - to do away with such 'hard currency' tokens and still have a valid system for creating credit (entirely 'in game').
+This is a bit like pulling up the ladder into an airship.
+At some point it is indeed necessary to demonstrate that airship can be lighter than air - but in this case it is easier, to explain how it works while the airship is still sitting on the ground.

 ####  Key elements